 We all got back onto the boat and headed to a new location where we anchored onto a sandbar to go exploring.
 We unloaded the kayaks and half of us headed out for a tour along the shore of a nearby island.

-After our kayak tour we headed back to the sand bar where we played and waded around in the water while enjoying a cold beverage.
+After our kayak tour, we headed back to the sand bar where we played and waded around in the water while enjoying a cold beverage.
 They had a couple of paddle boards available and I took one out for a little spin to see if I could spot any more wildlife.

 Lunch was served on the boat while we were anchored.
 It was fried chicken and sandwiches with a few sides like fruit and veggies.
 It was surprisingly yummy!
 After lunch we watched a barracuda eat some chicken bones before heading back to Key West.

 Our tour ended on a perfect note when we spotted a pod of dolphins that swam right by us.
+If you love to paddle, be sure to check out these great kayaking spots in the Keys.

 Snap a Photo at the Southernmost Point of the Continental US